AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_s2c_end_to_end_traffic.rst

          * Execute function `Network Traceroute <https://docs.aviatrix.com/HowTos/troubleshooting.html#network-traceroute>`_ on Aviatrix Gateway and check the report to figure out where the traffic ends

-   Check Point 2: Check whether end device can reach to the IP of the Edge router
+   Check Point 2: Check whether end device can reach to the private IP of the Aviatrix Gateway

    Check Point 3: Attempt to simulate sending traffic from end device to the range which is defined in the IPSec VPN tunnel